operator-framework/operator-sdk/doc/proposals/ansible-helm-addapi.md

 ### Implementation Details/Notes/Constraints

-* `operator-sdk new memcached-operator --api-version=cache.example.com/v1alpha1 --kind=Memcached --type=ansible` scaffolds new ansible based operator for the user with given API.
-Below logic is being used to determine the type of operator.
+* The `operator-sdk new memcached-operator --api-version=cache.example.com/v1alpha1 --kind=Memcached --type=ansible` command scaffolds new ansible based operator for the user with given API.Please refer below logic being used to determine the type of operator:
 ```go
 	case projutil.OperatorTypeAnsible:
 		if err := doAnsibleScaffold(); err != nil {